Concerned for a friend?

 - Tell the student there are trained personnel who can be contacted and will be supportive at the hospital should they choose medical attention.

 - Do not try to convince the student to report the assault; only inform them that a variety of options exist, including criminal and/or judicial action and/or no action at all.
-For information on Filing a Report click here.
+For resources on Filing a Report click here.
 For further information, they may consult with University Police.

 Counseling and other support